micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## What is Prototypical Inheritance ?

 While that word combination sounds technical and scary, prototypical inheritance is just a fancy way of saying "inheritance."
 And what is inheritance?
-Inheritance is a programming term to describe when one object is based on another.
+Inheritance is just a term to describe when one object is based on another.

-Still kind of fuzzy, right?
+Still kind of fuzzy?

 Let's look at inheritance in the real world first, then we'll apply it to JavaScript.

 I inherited my early gray hair from my father.
 In that scenario, my father is the `base` object [or, the object that is passing on its properties] and I am the `derived` object [or, the object that is recieving/inheriting].
-Characteristics, or `properties`, from him have been passed on to me, which is exactly what happens in the programming world.
+Characteristics, or `properties`, from him have been passed on to me, which is what happens in the programming world as well.

-The reason why it's called "Prototypical Inheritance" is because JavaScript uses something called a `prototype` to achieve this ability to inherit.
+The reason it's called "Prototypical Inheritance" is because JavaScript is not a class-based language and uses something called a `prototype` to achieve the ability to inherit.

 ### Everything is an Object...
 Almost

 Before we get our hands dirty I want to mention that in JavaScript, almost everything is an object.
 And all but one [primative] JavaScript objects have a prototype.
-This is really fantastic for us, because once we understand how an object works, we can apply it to virtually all other areas of the language.
+This is really fantastic for us, because once we understand how objects work, we can apply it to  all areas of the language.
 Here's a list of a few commonly used objects in JavaScript:

 1. String
 2. Date